Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

 \subsection{Data overview, model specification and forecasting design}

 The aim of the empirical application is to forecast economically relevant US time series.
 We use the quarterly data set provided by \citet{mccracken_fred-qd_2020}, which is based on the well-known \citet{stock_watson_2012} data set.
-The sample period is from 1959:Q4 to 2020:Q1.
+The sample period ranges from 1959:Q4 to 2020:Q1.
 All in all, we include $M=21$ quarterly time series with the intention to cover the most important segments of the US economy.
-The variables enter the models in log differences, except interest rates, which are already defined in rates and hence taken in levels.
 The complete list of all variables used in the following illustration is provided in Table \ref{tab:data} (Appendix \ref{sec:Data}).

+Similar to \citet{huber_adaptive_2019}, \citet{cross_macroeconomic_2020}, and \citet{chan_minnesota-type_2021}, most variables enter the models in log differences to be interpreted as growth rates, except interest rates, which are already defined in rates and hence taken in levels.
+In our experience, this choice results in more stable predictive densities compared to data taken in (log-)levels.
+Another stream of literature deals explicitly with the problem of potentially non-stationary data by eliciting priors accordingly \citep[cf., e.g.,][]{sims_bayesian_1998,villaniSteadystatePriorsVector2009, giannonePriorsLongRun2019}.
+It has to be acknowledged that results about the performances of the priors might be different when considering different transformations.
+A preliminary analysis available upon request, however, suggests that many of the results are qualitatively similar when the data is taken in log-levels.

-A very important and often underemphasized choice is the number of lags of endogenous variables included as predictors.
+A very important and often underemphasized choice when modeling macroeconomic time series with VARs is the number of lags of endogenous variables included as predictors.
 In the Bayesian framework, fixing $p$ at a certain number implies prior information that higher lags do not carry any important information.
 Hence, \citet{litterman_forecasting_1986} suggests estimating as many lags as is computationally feasible, in which the prior has to be designed such that irrelevant coefficients get shrunken to zero.
-However, the more lags we include, the severer the problem of overfitting becomes and the harder it will be to regularize the parameter space.
+However, the more lags we include, the severer the problem of overfitting becomes, and the harder it will be to regularize the parameter space.
 Not to mention the increase of computational burden.
 Typical choices for quarterly data in similar dimensions are either four or five lags \citep{chan_minnesota-type_2021,cross_macroeconomic_2020, huber_adaptive_2019, giannone_prior_2015}.
 We estimate VAR($p$)s for $p\in\lbrace1,2,3,4,5\rbrace$ to investigate to what degree longer lags improve/worsen forecasting performance.